DanMcInerney/icebreaker/README.md

   * Successful relaying of a hash will result in the capture of a user's NetNTLMv2 hash which will be autocracked
   * If a user hash is relayed to a machine and that user is a local administrator, command execution will occur and the  following will be remotely performed:
     * Add an administrative user - icebreaker:P@ssword123456
-    * Run an obfuscated and AMSI bypassing version of Mimikatz and parse the output for NTLM hashes and plaintext passwords
+    * Run an obfuscated and AMSI bypassing version of Mimikatz
+    * Mimikatz output is parsed for NTLM hashes and plaintext passwords
 * IPv6 DNS poison
   * Uses mitm6 and ntlmrelayx.py to poison IPv6 DNS in order to capture NetNTLMv2 user hashes
   * Creates fake WPAD server with authentication